spacelift-io/user-documentation/docs/product/security/mfa.md

 With the introduction of IdP independent Multi-Factor Authentication (MFA), we extend our security capabilities to provide a robust and flexible authentication system.
 MFA at Spacelift is designed to protect your account and sensitive resources by requiring a second form of verification, adding a critical layer of security against unauthorized access.

 !!! warning
-    Before enabling MFA, it's crucial to set backup credentials.
+    Before enabling MFA, consider to set backup credentials.
 This ensures that you can still access your account in the event of a lost security key or other unforeseen issues.
 You can find more about this in the [Backup Credentials](../../integrations/single-sign-on/backup-credentials.md) section.

 ## Setting Up MFA for Your Account